 The Reserve Bank assessed that it was appropriate to create more secure banknote designs in the hopes that this effort will deter counterfeiters by making the replication process more complex and costly.

-The second denomination of the new series will be the $10 banknote, and will be released September 2017.
-The release of the denominations will be progressively introduced in the following years.
+The second denomination of the new series was the $10 banknote and was released September 2017.

 In light of the potentially significant upgrades required for machines to process the new banknotes, the Reserve Bank launched an engagement program called Machine Readiness Program, during the banknote development process.